DrHalsey/Invoiceify/README.md

 As with any project, there's a few things bugs I'm aware of.

-* The 'Create Invoice' functionality is not longer calling the correct method.
-I had it working, did some cleanup / refactor, and somehow broke it.
-Doh.
 * The EF database isn't hooked up, despite my best efforts to debug it.
 The code has a method for create audit info but I'm adding a basic schema as part of the solution to the root as well.